 The IRS requires that a land- owner compare two methods when computing the depletion deduction for OGM property:

 The method of computing the depletion deduction is not elective.
 You must use the larger of the two amounts.
-As mentioned before, in most cases a landowner leasing OGM does not have a cost basis so will automatically use the percentage depletion method.
+As mentioned before, in most cases a landowner leasing OGM does not have a cost basis and will therefore automatically use the percentage depletion method.

 Cost Depletion Method

 Cost depletion allows you a tax deduction that is at least equal to the investment, as the depleting property is consumed.
 You must have basis available to take advantage of this cost depletion.
 As mentioned previously, it is highly unusual for a landowner to have cost depletion, but the issue is discussed here to provide contrast with the discussion of percentage depletion that follows.
 Cost depletion, if it is greater than the allowable percentage depletion, must be used in lieu of percentage depletion.
 A depletion unit must first be computed by dividing the landowner's adjusted depletable basis by the number of remaining thousands of cubic feet (Mcf) of gas ("reserves").
 The depletion unit is then multiplied by the number of units (Mcf) sold during the tax period to compute the cost depletion deduction (see Example 3).
 The "reserves" used in the cost depletion calculation for any tax period are the reserves at the end of that tax period plus the units produced during that tax period.
 It is obviously difficult to project future reserves, so the calculation must be reasonable.

 If cost depletion is used for bonus payments that are not based on production, cost depletion can also be based on dollar amounts.
 The landowner's adjusted depletable basis is divided by the total remaining gross income expected to be received from the beginning of the tax period until the resource is totally depleted.
 This results in a depletion unit expressed as dollars of cost per expected dollar receipts.